eclipse/kapua/dev-tools/src/main/vagrant/README.md

 To stop it follow the instructions for the develop machine.

-The api and console are properly installed in a Tomcat container in the directory
+The api and console are properly installed in a Jetty container in the directory
 ```
-$ /usr/local/kapua/apache-tomcat-${TOMCAT_VERSION}/webapps
+$ /usr/local/kapua/jetty-distribution-${JETTY_VERSION}/webapps
 ```

-To start and stop the Tomcat please use the standard scripts under the bin directory of the Tomcat installation.
+To start and stop the Jetty container please use the standard scripts under the root of the Jetty distribution.
 ```
 $ bin/startup.sh
 ```